-During the year, the General Fund budget was not amended.
-Budgeted revenues were \$683,002 and budgeted expenditures were \$691,822.
-For the current fiscal year, actual revenues were less than budgeted revenues by \$28,190.
-Actual expenditures were less than budget by \$58,374.
-Actual revenues were less than budget primarily due to less grant proceeds than expected as projects did not begin as expected.
+For the budget year ended September 30, 2018, the General Fund budget was amended.
+The original budgeted revenues were \$997,689 and final budgeted revenues were \$1,094,516.
+The final budgeted expenditures were \$1,118,715 compared to the original budget of \$1,019,111.
+For the current fiscal year, actual revenues were greater than budgeted revenues by \$88,039.
+Actual expenditures were less than budget by \$32,489.

-Actual expenditures were less than budgeted primarily for less expenditures than anticipated for capital outlay.
+Actual revenues were greater than budget primarily due to grant proceeds received that were not included in the budget.
+Actual expenditures were less than budgeted primarily for less expenditures than anticipated for capital outlay and the maintenance department.